 - Content includes 200+ articles with the International Swim Coaches Association, (webmaster, SwimISCA.org) and more than 100-titles, mostly books, from published books, dozens of quality digital badges and learning management systems.

 Since 2015, with Pgh City of Learning, Coach Rauterkus and his team created more than 20 digital badges as part of PPS Summer Dreamers.

 - Open-source tools and websites, blended with a crowd-source efforts and online lessons are going to guide employees to productive outcomes.
 We'll expand existing learning management systems and publish articles, concept maps, illustrations and other communication elements.
-As skills develop, leadership emerges and interest groups form, the 2020 goal is to research, plan and launch an All-City Sports Camp for summer 2021.
+As skills develop, leadership emerges and interest groups form, the goal is to research, plan and launch an All-City Sports Camp.